Wills Vs. Trusts: What Is The Difference?

 - Allows you to appoint permanent guardians for your minor children

-- Doesn’t always include protective trusts for beneficiaries and tax planning because many wills are simple 2-3 page documents
+- Doesn’t always include protective trusts for beneficiaries and tax planning because many wills are simple two to three page documents

 - Permits you to revoke or amend your instructions during your lifetime